 This report is made solely to the company's members as a body in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
 Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body for our audit work, for this report, or for the opinions we have formed.

 David Hoose (Senior Statutory Auditor) for and on behalf of Mazars LLP

-Chartered Accountants and Statutory Auditor Park View House 58 The Ropewalk Nottingham NG1 5DW for the year ended 31 July 2022
+Chartered Accountants and Statutory Auditor

+Park View House 58 The Ropewalk Nottingham NG1 5DW

-Date: 20 December 2022
+Date:

 Statement of Comprehensive Income